Senior Lecturer in Marketing

 Research Project (20 Credits)

-Standard entry requirements apply to this course.
+Standard entry requirements apply to this Advertising and Digital Marketing Degree.
 A typical offer is around BCC at A Level or DMM at BTEC.

 For information on how to apply to study with us, please see our How to Apply page.